 The cabinetry is situated under a permanent timber gazebo to protect it from the elements, but hardwearing Iroko wood was chosen for the cabinetry to help withstand the weather.

-By running matching cabinetry on both sides of your rear glazing, it creates the effect of extending your living space when the doors are open in the summer.
+By running matching cabinetry on both sides of your patio door glazing, you can create the effect of extending your living space when the doors are open in the summer.

 This outdoor kitchen has become the focal point of the garden scheme thanks to bold chevron tiles from Artisans of Devizes (opens in new tab).
 The tiles also provide a practical, low-maintenance surface which can be wiped down after food prep and cooking.

 The kitchen incorporates a built-in BeefEater outdoor BBQ, as well as a tabletop pizza oven.

-The outdoor kitchen is a social space in which you enjoy spending time with family and friends — so make sure your design takes this into account.
+Your outdoor kitchen should be a social space in which you enjoy spending time with family and friends — so make sure your design takes this into account.

 Get the latest news, reviews and product advice straight to your inbox.